A Community of Caring

 Ministry of Meals The Ministry of Meals provide meals to church members during times of illness or crisis.
 In this ministry, shepherds coordinate and schedule meal delivery through many volunteer cooks.
 The present roster includes 77 cooks and 6 shepherds, but new people are always welcome.
 Contact Jenny Fischer (630.858.0518).

-Parish Wellness Program Our Director of Parish Wellness, Melissa Riley, is committed to the health ministry of our church.
+Parish Wellness Program Our Associate Minister of Pastoral Care, Rev. Melissa Riley, is committed to the health ministry of our church.
 She accomplishes this by dealing with the physical, emotional and spiritual needs of each individual.
 She functions as a health educator, a health counselor, and a referral source by serving as a liaison between the church and a variety of community resources.
-Contact Melissa Riley (630.469.3096 X 13).
+Contact Rev. Melissa Riley (630.469.3096 X 13).

 Prayer Ministry Please consider this an invitation to join this ministry.
 The idea is simple – create a group whose sole concern is prayer.
 Since prayer can be done anywhere and at anytime – we have ultimate flexibility.
 Please consider helping us establish this ministry for this sacred privilege.
 Contact Pat Brady (630.858.5316).